 Most popular choice is to use Aethelflaed and Baibars.
 Stack infantry since they are slow and tanky.
 Dispatch the army to attack a high-level barbarian and start kiting to group adjusting barbarians.
 When the active skill hits them, they will start attacking you without expending any additional action points.

-This method works great if you have solid commander pair that can take beatings and dish out a lot of damage to quickly down the barbarians.
+This method works great if you have a solid commander pair that can take beatings and dish out a lot of damage to quickly down the barbarians.
 Farm barbarians for individual rewards, farm barbarian fortresses for alliance rewards.

 Stage 3: Heroism